tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_scale_worker.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `worker_instances_list` - An information list of kubernetes cluster 'WORKER' .
+* `worker_instances_list` - An information list of kubernetes cluster 'WORKER'.
 Each element contains the following attributes:
   * `failed_reason` - Information of the cvm when it is failed.
   * `instance_id` - ID of the cvm.
   * `instance_role` - Role of the cvm.